olofholmberg/master-thesis-implementation/README.md

 This will run the testcontroller on port 6653.

-Then on the host that is running seL4 run:
+Then on the host that is running the seL4 simulation run:

 ```
 sudo mn --topo single,3 --mac --switch ovsk --controller remote,ip=192.168.0.10,port=6653